gboehl/dynare/doc/manual/source/the-model-file.rst

     Note that an ``endval(learnt_in=1)`` block is equivalent to a regular :bck:`endval` block.

+    Also note that, similarly to the regular :bck:`endval` block, any variable specified in this block will jump to its new value in the same period as the one in which the information is learnt; and, from the perspective of that period, the variable is expected by agents to remain to that value until the end of the simulation.
+In particular, this means that any temporary shock that may have been anticipated on that variable (as specified through a ``shocks(learnt_in=...)`` block for a previous informational period) will be overridden; if this is not the desired behaviour, then the temporary shock will have to be reinstated through another ``shocks(learnt_in=...)`` block.

     It is possible to express the terminal condition by specifying the level of the exogenous variable (using an equal symbol, as in a regular :bck:`endval` blocks without the ``learnt_in`` option).
 But it is also